ScanMountGoat/ldr_tools_blender/DEVELOPMENT.md

 Blender has its own modules.
 Install [fake-bpy-module](https://github.com/nutti/fake-bpy-module) using Pip to get autocompletion and type hints in your editor of choice.
 This module doesn't actually contain Blender's Python code.
 It just serves to make the development process easier.

 ## Code Formatting
-Python code should be formatted according to PEP 8 style.
-This can be done easily in VS Code by installing the Python extension, setting the formatter to autopep8, and running the format document command (Alt+Shift+F).
+Python code should be formatted using the Black formatter.
+This can be done easily in VS Code by installing the Black Formatter extension, setting the Python formatter to Black, and running the format document command (Alt+Shift+F).

 Rust code should be formatted by running the `cargo fmt` command.
 This can also be done in VS Code using the Rust Analyzer extension and using the format document command (Alt+Shift+F).
 Running code lints with `cargo clippy` is also recommended.